 Materials What is Available Online?
 When is Information Posted?
-Meeting agendas and packets RTC Board agenda and meeting packets Advisory committee information see www.rtc.wa.gov One week prior to the meeting Meeting Information Board and advisory committee meeting dates and times Calendar posted on rtc.wa.gov beginning each year.
-Meeting information pages updated monthly.
-Online calendar is posted and updated continuously throughout year, along with Board web pages Web and audio stream RTC Board meetings Listen or watch RTC Board meetings live on CVTV or in searchable archive available 24 hours after event.
-RTC Board meeting videos are also available on YouTube.
+Meeting Information Board and advisory committee meeting dates and times Meeting information pages are updated monthly.
+Online calendar is posted and updated continuously throughout year, along with Board web pages Web and Audio Stream •RTC Board meetings Listen or watch RTC Board meetings live on CVTV or in searchable archive available 24 hours after event.
+RTC Board meeting videos are also available on RTC's website.
 News Releases News releases.
-News and media items, published or broadcast All news releases are available on RTC's website at rtc.wa.gov.
-Timing of the news release varies depending on the news item or event being publicized.
+News and media items, published or broadcast All news releases are available on RTC's website Timing of the news release varies depending on the news item or event being publicized.